RTEMS/rtems-docs/c-user/config/classic-init-task.rst

 CONFIGURE_INIT_TASK_NAME
 ------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_INIT_TASK_NAME``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an integer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value is ``rtems_build_name( 'U', 'I', '1', ' ' )``.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall be convertible to an integer of type :c:type:`rtems_name`.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 The value of this configuration option defines the name of the Classic API initialization task.

-NOTES:
+.. rubric:: NOTES:

 Use :c:func:`rtems_build_name` to define the task name.

+.. rubric:: CONSTRAINTS:

+The value of the configuration option shall be convertible to an integer of type :c:type:`rtems_name`.

 ..
 Generated from spec:/acfg/if/init-task-priority

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_INIT_TASK_PRIORITY